icyJoseph/use-easing/README.md

 const fixed = x => x.toFixed(2);
 ```

+You could even create a map where each number translates to some other symbol!

 ### `onCleanUp`

-Called when the effect is cleaned up.
+Called when the `effect` is cleaned up.

 ### `onPauseResume`

-Called when the count up process is paused.
+Called when the `process` is paused.

 ### `onStart`

-Called when the count up process starts.
+Called when the `process` starts.

 ### `onEnd`

-Called when the count up process ends.
+Called when the `process` ends.